Nissan Patrol GR Common Problems and Solutions

 Problem:

-The TPS (Throttle Position Sensor) and MAF (Mass Air Flow) sensors are known to fail, which again affects the performance of the vehicle.
-You will notice a lack of power when taking off.
-If one of these sensors is faulty, then the engine management warning light will be illuminated on the dashboard.
+The TPS (Throttle Position Sensor) and MAF (Mass Air Flow) sensors are known to fail, which can again affect the vehicle's performance.
+You may notice a lack of power when accelerating.
+If either of these sensors is faulty, the engine management warning light will illuminate on the dashboard.

 Solution:

-Have a diagnostic check done to correctly identify which sensor is failing and fit a replacement sensor to rectify the problem.
+Get a diagnostic check to accurately identify the faulty sensor and install a replacement to fix the issue.

 Difficulty level